Undergraduate Teacher Education Majors, Endorsements and Certificates

 I feel confident as a teacher.
 I know entering my own classroom I have the tools and skills to meet the needs of all students.

 UIU Teacher Education students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.

-The Teacher Education bachelor’s degree program is offered through UIU’s Andres School of Education.
+The Teacher Education bachelor’s degree program is offered through UIU’s Andres Department of Education.

 When you’re ready to apply for your bachelor’s degree in Teacher Education, we’re ready to help you every step of the way.

 Earned your undergraduate degree in Teacher Education?
 Consider UIU’s MEd program to advance your career even further.

 Our Teacher Education and Master of Education Programs are practitioner-based.
 All faculty members have taught or currently teach in prekindergarten – 20 schools and use practical examples to connect with educational theories and methods.
 Faculty members stay abreast of current initiatives and revise coursework accordingly.
 We prepare pre-service candidates to “hit the ground running” and provide opportunities for practicing teachers to apply the skills learned in coursework directly in their own classroom or work environment.
 Teaching and working with pre-service candidates and practicing teachers is very rewarding for me.
 I have the opportunity to watch individuals grow in their skills to mentor others.

 Frequently Asked Questions